 To manage these projects, Rachael utilizes full scrum sprint planning.
 This involves analyzing the whole feature and breaking everything into smaller chunks.
 Once she’s portioned out tasks, Rachael solicits feedback from her team before assigning anything.
 “I strongly feel that the people who are doing the work are the best ones to solve the problem.
 If I decide everything myself, I’m missing opportunities to learn from others.”
 Once the team gives feedback, they use a point system to assign value to how complex a task is.
 They then assign tasks into sprints based on number of points.

-The project to which Rachael has most recently applied this prioritization method is the Agency Billing feature: “I had previously worked on our international numbers expansion, which required a lot of work on billing, so I knew a lot about that side of things.
-It made our team a natural choice for agency billing.”
+The project to which Rachael has most recently applied this prioritization method is the customer invoicing feature: “I had previously worked on our international numbers expansion, which required a lot of work on billing, so I knew a lot about that side of things.
+It made our team a natural choice for customer invoicing.”

 Although Don’t Lose faced challenges ensuring all the pieces were moving together in the right direction due to the product owner being part of a different team, Rachael led them skillfully to success.
 “There’s a trend called servant leadership, where instead of telling people what to do, you help them be more successful.
 I try to model my leadership out of that.
 I still give people tasks, but instead of focusing on what tasks they need to do for me, I focus on helping them do better.
 I trust my team.
 CallRail hires some amazing, brilliant, talented people, so all I need to do is ensure they have what they need to be successful. “